Billy Joel Gets Namesake Street In NY Hometown As Student Musicians Play On: 'Very Cool'

-The Piano Man himself, age 74, was on hand for a ceremony on Long Island in Oyster Bay Thursday, Oct, 19, to unveil the new Billy Joel Way.
+The Piano Man himself, age 74, was on hand for a ceremony on Long Island Thursday, Oct, 19 in Oyster Bay, to unveil the new Billy Joel Way.

 New signage will replace a section of Audrey Avenue, located in the downtown area in front of Joel’s shop “20th Century Cycles.”